Lake Okeechobee

 - Nutrient Pollution and Algal Blooms:

-- Herbert Hoover Dike Rehabilitation: Strengthening the dike to ensure the safety and sustainability of the lake.
+- Herbert Hoover Dike Rehabilitation: Ongoing work to strengthen and maintain the dike that surrounds much of the lake.

 - Wildlife Protection: